 The primary cells in the dermis are fibroblasts.
 Fibroblasts are very important in overall skin health.
 The dermis contains capillaries which supply oxygen and nourishment to the skin and lymph nodes which are depots for immune system cells which help fight infections from entering the body.

 The dermis houses sebaceous and sweat glands, hair follicles, a small number of nerves and muscle cells.
 The sebaceous glands located around the hair follicles lubricate the skin with an oil substance called sebum.
 Sebum lubricates and water-proofs the skin and hair.
 As we age we produce less sebum making the skin prone to drying and wrinkling.
 On the other hand, over-production of Sebum contributes to acne and is commonly seen on teenagers.

 The dermis is responsible for the structural integrity, the elasticity and resilience of the skin.
 This layer is where we get our wrinkles from.
 The only way wrinkle creams will work is if they reach this layer of the skin.

 Lastly we have the Subcutaneous layer of the skin.
 This is the innermost layer of skin and is made up mostly of fatty tissue.
 The subcutaneous layer is made up of mostly fat cells.
 This layer serves as a shock absorber and heat insulator due to the fat cells and tissue.

 It protects the underlying tissue from cold and trauma.
 Sweat glands and miniscule muscles that attach to hair follicles originate here in this layer.

-If you are looking for natural skincare solutions to help prevent sagging and wrinkles of your skin - have a look at our top natural anti-aging skincare treatments.
+If you are looking for natural skincare solutions to help prevent sagging and wrinkles in your skin - have a look at our top natural anti-aging skincare treatments.